Member Since March 2021

 About

-I am Co-Founder of CLEVER, the first full-service influencer marketing agency, and thrilled to be founding Chair & Executive Director of the Influencer Marketing Association. * Over the last decade, work with such clients as Ford, Disney, Amazon, LEGO, Unilever, and Delta Airlines helped establish CLEVER as one of the Top 50 Fastest Growing Companies (Silicon Valley Business Journal) twice.
+I am Founder & CEO of CLKS Digital (formerly CLEVER), a global, full-service influencer and creator agency.
+Over the last 15 years, my agency has worked with such clients as Jeep, Disney, Amazon, LEGO, Unilever, and Delta Airlines.
 We've also won several agency awards including "Best Small Agency" (Shorties) and Outstanding Digital Innovation (Marketers That Matter).
-We were also rated #37 in Entrepreneur Magazine's top 500 small companies in 2017. * In my role as Chair & ED of the IMA, I’m supported by an amazing Board of Advisors and Directors laying the groundwork for this critically important, industry-changing organization.
-Our goal is to set and protect ethical, procedural, and measurement standards for the influencer marketing industry. * I've been awarded Forbes' Top 40 Over 40 and FOLIO: Magazine's Top Women In Media; featured in The New York Times, CNN, AdAge, Adweek, INC, and Business Insider; and authored Influencer Marketing For Dummies (featured on Good Morning America).
+I've been awarded Forbes' Top 40 Over 40 and FOLIO: Magazine's Top Women In Media; featured in The New York Times, CNN, AdAge, Adweek, INC, and Business Insider; and authored Influencer Marketing For Dummies (featured on Good Morning America).
 My speaking highlights include Martha Stewart's "American Made" conference; National Retail Federation’s “Big Show" (keynote); TEDx (#Batkid story, Social Media & Global Participation).
 Specialties: Social media marketing, strategy, entrepreneurism, content marketing, influencer marketing, female entrepreneurism, female leadership, social media marketing, and, you know, humor.

 Published content